phillips321/adaudit/README.md

 * -laps checks if LAPS is installed
 * -authpolsilos checks for existenece of authentication policies and silos
 * -insecurednszone checks for insecure dns zones
+* -recentchanges checks for newly created users and groups (last 30 days)
 * -all runs all checks, e.g. AdAudit.ps1 -all